jatupan1989/boomjum1989/User-interface.md

 ![A permanently whitelisted cell which is temporarly graylisted](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-matrix-cell-6.png)

-[Above] A permanently whitelisted cell in which is temporarily graylisted.
-Remember, the effective status of a cell is the temporary status: all requests are evaluated against the temporary (effective) status.
+[Above] A permanently whitelisted cell which is temporarily graylisted.
+Remember, the effective status of a cell is its temporary status: all requests are evaluated against the temporary (effective) status.